 The course focuses on developing your knowledge and understanding in key areas of integrated marketing communications systems: public relations, advertising, and digital media.
 A key theme and driving force of the course is the concept of integration, both at an organisational level (integrated marketing) and at a campaign level (integrated marketing communications).
 The course is practical in nature enabling you to develop skills in creating marketing communications, campaign planning and evaluation, and acquire a critical knowledge of brand management and buyer behaviour.

-A teaching team including researchers and academic staff with extensive industry experience will support your development.
-There may also be active involvement by marketing practitioners on the course.
-You will benefit from lectures and `live' assignments from UK agencies and brand owners, which will help to prepare you for employment on completion of the course.
+The teaching team includes researchers and staff with extensive industry experience and there may also be active involvement of practitioners in the course.
+You will benefit from lectures and `live assignments from UK agencies and brand owners which will help to prepare you for employment on completion of the course.

 The assessment strategy underlines the programmes concern with research and independent thinking, critical knowledge of marketing theory and practice, the ability to make information decisions and communicate these under time pressure and, finally, the all-important skills of teamwork and oral communication of ideas.